edumco/selenium-java-examples/README.md

 ## About

-Using selenium is easy but the setup still very comnplex.
+Using selenium is easy but the setup still very complex.
 This repo try to put togheter the configuration and basic configuration.

 ## Usage